January 11th, 2023 | By: Emma McGowan | Tags: Pitching, Equity & Stocks

 Advantages of working with friends and family

-The biggest advantage of raising money from friends and family lies in the fact that a founder already has an established, trusting relationship with these people.
-That means they’re easier to get a meeting with, more inclined to say “yes,” and are more likely to be flexible with their expectations and timeline.
+The biggest advantage of raising money from private investors like friends and family lies in the fact that a founder already has an established, trusting relationship with these people.
+That means they're easier to get a meeting with, more inclined to say “yes,” and are more likely to be flexible with their expectations and timeline.

 Disadvantages of working with friends and family

-Friends and family members also may not be able to add value to a company in the same way that more formal, established investors can.
+Friends and family members also may not be able to add value to a company in the same way that more formal, established private investors can.

 Advantages of working with angel investors